 Pulmonary Function Tests (PFTs) are a number of breathing tests that measure how well the lungs take in and exhale air and how efficiently they transfer oxygen into the blood.
 The following are terms that you might find helpful:

-Spirometry - this test is performed by having the patient breathe into a mouthpiece that is connected to an instrument called a spirometer.
+This test is performed by having you breathe into a mouthpiece that is connected to an instrument called a spirometer.
 The spirometer records the amount of air and the rate of air that is breathed in and out over a specified amount of time.
 Some tests require quiet, normal breathing; others are performed by forced exhalation or inhalation after a deep breath.

-Lung Volume Measurements - this test is performed with the patient sitting in a sealed booth called a body plethysmograph.
+This test is performed with you sitting in a sealed booth called a body plethysmograph.
 Changes in pressure inside the booth allow determination of the lung volume.
 This is the most accurate test to measure lung volumes.
-Lung volumes may also be measured when a patient breathes nitrogen or helium gas through a tube for a specified period of time.
+Lung volumes may also be measured when you breathe nitrogen or helium gas through a tube for a specified period of time.
 The concentration of gas in the chamber attached to the tube is measured, allowing estimation of lung volume.

 This test must be ordered by a physician.
-The patient will have to breathe into a tight fitting mouthpiece, and nose clips will have to be worn during testing.
-If the patient is taking a regular PFT, he or she should have no caffeine or breathing medicines 60 minutes before test, and no smoking or alcohol.
-If the patient is taking a methacholine challenge, he or she should have nothing past midnight.
+You will have to breathe into a tight fitting mouthpiece and wear nose clips during testing.
+If you are taking a regular PFT, you should have no caffeine or breathing medicines 60 minutes before test, and no cigarettes or alcohol.
+If you are taking a methacholine challenge, you should have nothing past midnight.

-Respiratory Therapists respond to all "code blues" (patient has had respiratory or cardiac arrest) called throughout the hospital to work with the code blue team to provide life support to the patient.
+Respiratory care therapists respond to all "code blues" (patient has had respiratory or cardiac arrest) called throughout the hospital to work with the code blue team to provide life support to the patient.

 What is Ventilator Therapy?

 A ventilator is a machine used to aid or maintain breathing when a patient's breathing muscles have been compromised by disease, trauma or general anesthesia.
-Respiratory Therapists work closely with the physician by managing and maintaining the ventilator.
-The Respiratory Therapists are the only staff allowed to change settings on the ventilator.
+Respiratory Therapists work closely with the physician by managing and maintaining the ventilator and are the only staff allowed to change settings on the ventilator.